 A long time ago, I wrote the following statement that has guided me in my WorkLife ever since.

-School of WorkLife Guiding Statement: To create resources that are helpful, insightful and inspiring in helping people to pursue their WorkLives with greater clarity, purpose, passion and pride by creating continuous WorkLife learning programmes and resources that are accessible to everyone.
+School of WorkLife Guiding Statement: To create resources that are helpful, insightful and inspiring in supporting people to pursue their WorkLives with greater clarity, purpose, passion and pride by creating continuous WorkLife learning resources that are accessible to everyone.

 A word about language I use on my website and in my work.